zoalst/Speak3D/readme.md

 * add parameters for color, dimensions, rotation, transparent, etc.

-* problems with fast speakers
+* problems with people talking fast

-* usage & list of commands
+* documentation for usage & list of commands

 * display message when browser does not support speech recognition